Stories of Hope: An Interview with Sam Edwards

 This is part of a series featuring individuals who share their life experiences with mental health issues.
-Recently, I asked mental health advocate and psychotherapist Samantha Davies about her history of mental health challenges and about some of her current advocacy efforts.
+Recently, I asked mental health advocate and psychotherapist Samantha Edwards about her history of mental health challenges and about some of her current advocacy efforts.
 Trigger warning: thoughts and behaviors related to suicide are discussed.
 Here’s our interview:

 DS: Tell us about when you first started becoming aware of concerns related to your mental health.
 How did these issues continue to affect you before you sought treatment?

 SD: During the summer of 2014, I was diagnosed with depression.
 It was the first time I had ever fallen ill mentally and every day since then has not only been a battle, but a bittersweet journey.
 I had got to the stage in my life where everyone around me knew something was wrong with me.
 Even I knew I was losing my mind, but I had no idea how or why and I certainly was not ready to admit I needed help.